Geophysics: Beginnings of modern science

 The 17th century had major milestones that marked the beginning of modern science.
-In 1600, William Gilbert release a publication titled De Magnete (1600) where he conducted series of experiments on both natural magnets (called 'loadstones') and artificially magnetized iron.
-His experiments lead to observations involving a small compass needle (versorium) which replicated magnetic behaviours when subjected to a spherical magnet, along with it experiencing 'magnetic dips' when it was pivoted on a horizontal axis.
-HIs findings led to the deduction that compasses point north due to the Earth itself being a giant magnet.
+In 1600, William Gilbert release a publication titled De Magnete (1600) that reported a series of experiments on both natural magnets (called 'loadstones') and artificially magnetized iron.
+When he moved a small compass needle (versorium) on the surface of a spherical magnet, it pointed to the magnet's north pole; it also dipped when it was pivoted on a horizontal axis.
+He concluded that compasses point north due to the Earth itself being a giant magnet.

-In 1687 Isaac Newton published his work titled Principia which was pivotal in the development of modern scientific fields such as astronomy and physics.
-In it, Newton both laid the foundations for classical mechanics and gravitation, as well as explained different geophysical phenomena such as the precession of the equinox (the orbit of whole star patterns along an ecliptic axis.
-Newton's theory of gravity had gained so much success, that it resulted in changing the main objective of physics in that era to unravel natures fundamental forces, and their characterizations in laws.
+In 1687 Isaac Newton published his Principia, which not only laid the foundations for classical mechanics and gravitation but also explained a variety of geophysical phenomena such as the tides and the precession of the equinox.

 The first seismometer, an instrument capable of keeping a continuous record of seismic activity, was built by James Forbes in 1844.